Take your street photography to new heights with these game-changing lenses. From 50mm primes to all-purpose zooms, find your perfect match.

 - Weight: It’s heavier than most of the primes on this list, but that’s one of the tradeoffs for such a wide maximum aperture

-Sigma has been making excellent lenses with its ART series, and the 35mm f/1.4 is no exception.
+Sigma has been making excellent lenses with its ART series, and theis no exception.
 The lens comes in mounts for all the major camera manufacturers, including Nikon, Canon, and Sony, and while it’s a third-party lens, it does well against the other glass on this list.
-The large aperture and medium-wide focal length make this an ideal lens for any street photographer, whether shooting in the day or at night.
+The large aperture and medium-wide focal length make this an ideal lens for any street photographer, whether shooting during the day or at night.
 It really is one of the best lenses for street photography available today, and it’s cheaper than the high-end lenses offered by other major manufacturers.

 - Low-light performance: Strong.
 This is a fast lens that allows for great images in tricky lighting